openNDS/openNDS/docs/source/config.rst

 CDN (Content Delivery Network) hosted server
 --------------------------------------------

-For a CDN (Content Delivery Network) hosted server, the configuration is the same as for Remote Shared Hosting but fasremotefqdn must also be added to the Walled Garden list of FQDNs
+For a CDN (Content Delivery Network) hosted server, the configuration is the same as for Remote Shared Hosting but :ref:`fasremotefqdn<Set-the-Fasremotefqdn>` must also be added to the Walled Garden list of FQDNs.

 Set the Fasremoteip
 *******************